korolainenriikka/mlflow_on_openstack_automated/README.md

-# Mnist MLProject run automated with Ansible
+# MLProject setup creation and project run automated with Ansible

 ## Pre-requisites